 Will I Become Attached To My Foster Pet?

 Yes, of course.
-But, when you meet the new family who`s ready to provide a permanent loving home, you will feel more than satisfied to see him move on to his new life.
+But, when your foster pet finds a new family who`s ready to provide a permanent loving home, you will feel more than satisfied to see him move on to his new life.

 I'd Like To Foster.
 What Do I Do Next?